Navrojsekhon/Lesson-3/SOP.md

 3. Set hostname :- Tester
 4. Create Admin User:
    - Username:User1
-   - Password any
+   - Password:any
 5. Configure timezone.
-6. Select Use Entire Disk and then Auto Partitioning in Disk Partition page
+6. Select Use Entire Disk and then Auto Partitioning in Disk Partition page.
-7. On network configuration page choose DHCP as it is easier.
+7. On network configuration page use a static IP address as it is recommended for web testing.
 8. Select Install OpenSSH Server.
 It should be enabled.
 This will allow remote access via SSH.
 9. Finish the setup and remove the ISO file.
 10. Reboot the VM.